jafrnq/PRAXXYS_QaEngineer_Assessment/README.md

 This project is a Laravel Dusk and Playwright based automation project made for ui and functional testing for PRAXXYS's Qa Engineer assessment exam.
 This features a comprehensive test coverage on the mock website with test report and cross-browser testing capabilities.
 The test validates various scenarios such as page navigation and product creation.

 Key Features
-- Cross browser testing (Chrome, Edge, Webkit)
+- Cross browser testing with Playwright(Chrome, Firefox)
+- Test Report (Playwright)
 - Implemented Page object model, fixture, and assertions using both testing tools
-- User flow focused test scripts using Laravel Dusk
+- User flow focused test scripts

 ### System Specifications